Entropy dissipation estimates for the Landau equation with Coulomb potentials: A priori estimate for the entropy dissipation

+Since $\frac{\sin{x}}{x}$ is a decreasing function for $0<x<\pi$, we conclude $m \le 16.$ \end{proof} \begin{remark} Each spherical cap $\SP_{v_i}$ has a surface area $\pi$.
+Since the total surface area of $\bdary B_N(0)$ is $4\pi N^2$, we deduce that $c(N) \approx N^2$.
+However, the number of truncated spherical cone covers of Lemma \ref{lem: covering} does not affect the proof of Proposition \ref{lem: bound}. \end{remark}

+\begin{remark} It is possible to work with conical frustums instead of truncated spherical cones.
+The geometry of a conical frustum is slightly simpler, as its base and top are flat and parallel.
+However, conical frustums do not provide an exact partition of the annulus $\AN_N$, so we need to ensure that the overlaps occur a finite number of times independent of $N$. \end{remark} \begin{remark} The previous version of this manuscript had an issue with the covering lemma.
+The linear map $L_N:v\to Nv$ does not send an ellipsoid to a sphere unless we shift the map $L_N$ to be centered at $v_0$.
+However, then $L_N$ depends on the center of the ellipsoid so it does not give a uniform way to send each ellipsoid to a sphere simultaneously. \end{remark}

-In \cite[Lemma 4.1]{cameron2018global}, Cameron, Silvestre, and Snelson introduce a change of variables which helps to capture the anisotropy.
-A similar change of variables was also defined in \cite{imbert2022global}.
-Inspired by that, we define a linear transformation $T$ as follows,
+In \cite[Lemma 4.1]{cameron2018global}, Cameron, Silvestre, and Snelson introduce a change of variables to capture the anisotropy of the diffusion.
+A similar change of coordinates was also defined in \cite{imbert2022global}.
+Inspired by their definition, we define a linear transformation $T$ as